arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 # Summary

-In this RFC I propose an architecture for a time-series storage engine that can serve as Delta's primary means of time-series data persistence.
+In this RFC I propose an architecture for a time-series storage engine that can serve as Delta's primary means of data persistence.
 This proposal places a heavy focus on interface as opposed to implementation details;
-a key goal is to define a sustainable interface that can serve as a clear boundary between Delta and an underlying storage engine.
+a key goal is to define a sustainable API that can serve as a clear boundary between Delta and an underlying storage engine.

 This design is by no means complete, and is intended to be a starting point for continuous iteration as Delta's demands